+'''

-''' Create project from the cookiecutter-pypackage.git repo template You'll be prompted to enter values.
-Then it'll create your Python package in the current working directory, based on those values. $ cookiecutter https://github.com/audreyfeldroy/cookiecutter-pypackage For the sake of brevity, repos on GitHub can just use the 'gh' prefix $ cookiecutter gh:audreyfeldroy/cookiecutter-pypackage '''
+You'll be prompted to enter values.

+Then it'll create your Python package in the current working directory,

+based on those values.

+For the sake of brevity, repos on GitHub can just use the 'gh' prefix

+$ pipx cookiecutter gh:audreyfeldroy/cookiecutter-pypackage

+'''

-• Use it at the command line with a local template:
+Use a local template